 The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the result of that testing, and not to provide an opinion on the effectiveness of the Kandiyohi County and City of Willmar Economic Development Commission's internal control over financial reporting or on compliance.
-This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Kandiyohi County and City of Willmar Economic Development Commission's internal control over financial reporting of an audit performed in accordance with Government Auditing Standards in considering the Kandiyohi County and City of Willmar Economic Development Commission's internal control and compliance.
+This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Kandiyohi County and City of Willmar Economic Development Commission's internal control and compliance.
 Accordingly, this communication is not suitable for any other purpose.

-Westberg Eischens, PLLP
+Westlerg Eischens, PLLP